xjsxjs197/WiiSXRX_2022/README.md

 * For some customed Chinese culture games, specific BIOS is automatically loaded.
   For example:  sd:\wiisxrx\isos\武藏传.ISO => sd:\wiisxrx\bios\武藏传.bin

-* Other minor corrections, such as disc changing and automatic fixed of some games.
+* Other minor corrections, such as disc changing (swap) and automatic fixed of some games.

   ※※※ It reads a font file in a fixed location, So make sure that [sd:/wiisxrx/fonts/chs.dat] exists ※※※